-The Kansas Office of the State Bank Commissioner cannot act as your attorney or provide you with any legal advice.
+The OSBC cannot act as your attorney or provide you with any legal advice.
+Our regulation is limited to the statutes within our jurisdiction.
+We do not have the authority to enforce, rescind, or adjudicate contractual agreements, nor will we impede a court decision or determine culpability regarding verbal disputes.
 If you choose to pursue a lawsuit against a company, you will need to hire your own attorney.
 Your own attorney can investigate and may be able to take action on your behalf even if we determine this office is unable to assist you.
 Please remember the law may limit the time for legal action, and the cost of any private attorney would be your responsibility.

 Contact someone with authority at the company.
 Try speaking with the owner, president, or consumer complaint specialist to resolve the problem.